lp0int/WifiKulian/README.md

-# WifiKulian
+# WifiKulian</br>
-Rewrite this porject using some new technology.
+Rewrite this porject using some new technology.</br>
-Use retrofit and rxandroid to realization the network request.
+Use retrofit and rxandroid to realization the network request.</br>
-Load images using fresco.
+Load images using fresco.</br>